Donald Davies: Awards and honours

 Davies was appointed a Distinguished Fellow of the British Computer Society (BCS) in 1975 and was made a CBE in 1983, and later a Fellow of the Royal Society in 1987.

 He received the John Player Award from the BCS in 1974. and was awarded a medal by the John von Neumann Computer Society in Hungary in 1985.

 In 2000, Davies shared the inaugural IEEE Internet Award.
 In 2007, he was inducted into the National Inventors Hall of Fame, and in 2012 Davies was inducted into the Internet Hall of Fame by the Internet Society.

+Davies received a lifetime achievement award in 2001 for his research into secure communications for smart cards.

 NPL sponsors a gallery, opened in 2009, about the development of packet switching and "Technology of the Internet" at The National Museum of Computing.

 A blue plaque commemorating Davies was unveiled in Treorchy in July 2013.

 Family

-Davies was survived by his wife Diane, a daughter and two sons.
+Davies was survived by his wife Diane, a daughter, two sons and four grandchildren.